 Letchworth can be visited as part of a week-long New York Finger Lakes road trip, combined with Watkins Glen and the three Ithaca State Parks.
 Alternatively, fly into nearby Rochester or Buffalo NY and combine with Niagara Falls.

-As far as beautiful canyons in USA go, Letchworth State Park may be relatively unknown, but it is most certainly one of the most unique and strikingly attractive.
+As far as beautiful canyons in the USA go, Letchworth State Park may be relatively unknown, but it is most certainly one of the most unique and strikingly attractive.

 Recommended by Mark and Kristen from Where Are Those Morgans